samlayton99/samlayton99/README.md

 <!-- Area of Expertise Section -->
 <h3 align="left">Areas of Expertise</h3>
 <p>
     Below is a summary of my mathematical training.
-Click the corresponding links below to see relevant projects and more details.
+Click the links below to see relevant projects and further details.
 </p>